GitBrincie212/ChronoGrapher/README.md

 <img src="./assets/ChronoGrapher Logo.png" alt="Chronographer Banner" />

 <img align="center" src="assets/Chronographer Divider.png" />
-<h1 align="center">One Unified Scheduling / Workflow Kernel, Unlimited Power</h1>
+<h1 align="center">One Unified Scheduling Kernel, Unlimited Power</h1>

-ChronoGrapher is the **Scheduling / Orchestration Kernel** (related to job scheduling and workflow orhcestration but more generalized and adaptive) that brings unified scheduling to your entire stack.
+ChronoGrapher is the **Scheduling / Orchestration Kernel** (related to job scheduling and workflow orchestration but more generalized and adaptive) that brings unified scheduling to your entire stack.

 1. **Unified Multi-Language API:** Coordinate workflows across Python, TypeScript/JavaScript, Rust, and Java with a single and beautiful API tailor-made for each programming language, no more awkward glue code needed.

 2. **Unopinionated by Design:** ChronoGrapher provides core scheduling without forcing features.
 Major capabilities offered as optional extensions such as **Cloud Infrastructure Support**, **Distributed Systems**, **Markers API** which build on top of the core.

 3. **Hyper-Extensible Architecture:** The best in market when it comes to extensibility, as demonstrated with its extensions / integrations, its core is exceptionally powerful with its design philosophy being